|

 Naturalization

-- Naturalization is the process where an alien becomes a US citizen.
+Naturalization is the process where an alien becomes a US citizen.
 In order for an alien to go through the naturalization process, the alien has to meet certain requirements.
 In general, an alien must be admitted to a permanent resident status to be eligible to become a naturalized citizen of the U.S. The alien, if filing alone, must also be 18 years old or older at the time of filing for naturalization.
-Certain exceptions apply allowing a minor alien to be naturalization prior to the minor alien's 18th birthday.
-For details of naturalization, please click http://www.hooyou.com/naturalization/index.html.
+Certain exceptions may allow a minor alien to be naturalized prior to their18th birthday.
+For more information, please visit our naturalization web page.

 NCOS

-- NCOS stands for No Change of Status, sometimes written on an alien’s I-94 card by an immigration officer at a port of entry.
+NCOS stands for No Change of Status, sometimes written on an alien’s I-94 card by an immigration officer at a port of entry.
+Certain nonimmigrant classifications are not allowed to change to another type of nonimmigrant classification while they are in the United States.

 NEOS